bfidatadigipres/dpx_encoding/README.md

 ## Supporting crontab actions
-These RAWcooked and TAR scripts are to be driven from a server /etc/crontab.
+The RAWcooked and TAR scripts are to be driven from a server /etc/crontab.
-They use Linux Flock locks which reside in /var/run and are included in the crontab FLOCK LOCK DETAILS.
-These flock locks are checked for, and if absent, recreated every hour using the flock_rebuild.sh script.
+To prevent the scripts from running multiple versions at once and overburdening the server RAM the crontab calls the scripts via Linux Flock lock files (called from /usr/bin/flock shown below).
+These are manually created in the /var/run folder, and the script flock_rebuild.sh regularly checks for their presence, and if absent, recreates them on the hour.
+It is common for the lock files to disappear when a server is rebooted, etc.

 The scripts for encoding and automation_dpx/ activities will run frequently throughout the day:
 dpx_assessment.sh - Twice a day at 12:35 am and 12:35pm